Stainless Steel Cleaning and Repair

 It's hard to say enough positive things about the possibilities for stainless steel in the home.
 Countertops, backsplashes, cabinetry, and other common home improvement installations are using stainless steel more and more for durability, maintenance, and a fresh look.
 Too often, however, homeowners forget that no surface is truly maintenance-free.
-Stainless steel must still be periodically cleaned and, under the wrong conditions and left to its own devices, can even fall into disrepair.
+Stainless steel maintenance involves periodic cleaning and sometimes repair.

 Stainless Steel Cleaning

 Basic stainless steel cleaning involves little more than wiping the surface down with a mild soap or detergent followed with a water rinse.
 You may find that cloth drying the surface results in a better cleaning finish.
 Avoid using cleaning products, unless they are specifically approved for stainless steel surfaces.
 How frequently stainless steel should be cleaned is a frequent question many homeowners have.
 There's no great secret or technical answer.
 Simply clean your stainless steel when it looks dirty.
 This can be as infrequently as a couple times a year or after every use depending on the location of the stainless steel and how you use that area.

 Stainless Steel Maintenance: Passivation

 Passivation -- also known as chemical refinishing -- is an acid treatment to remove different kinds of contaminants from your stainless steel surface.
 One of the most dangerous materials to your stainless steel is, in fact, other metals.
 Free iron deposits can be especially harmful to your stainless steel.
 When this metal mixes with the surface of your stainless steel, a layer of low chromium can result in reduced corrosion resistance.
 If the situation goes unchecked, corrosion will occur, leading to costly repair.
 Passivation removes this low chromium layer with acid treatment leaving a fully restored stainless steel surface behind.